-The past is packed with women who made incredible contributions to history, yet are often overlooked by the public.
+History is chock-full of women who made incredible contributions to society, yet are overlooked by the public.
 From pioneers and political dissidents to inventors and astrophysicists, the biographies of these historical female figures deserve a spot on your must-read list.

 Red Emma Speaks